CFIUS and FINSA: Hot Topics in 2015

 - Senior Management

 Damara Chambers is a special counsel in the Washington, D.C. office of Covington & Burling LLP.
-Her practice focuses on national security law, cross-border investment issues and the application of international trade controls.
+Her practice focuses on national security law, cross-border investment issues and international trade controls.
 Ms. Chambers has extensive experience handling complex regulatory matters relating to international investment and mergers, including advising foreign and domestic clients in successful national security reviews before the Committee on Foreign Investment in the United States (CFIUS) and advising companies regarding the mitigation of foreign ownership, control or influence (FOCI) under national industrial security regulations administered by the Defense Security Service (DSS) and Department of Energy.
+Ms. Chambers has been involved in negotiating some of the most significant national security agreements with the U.S. government and has represented clients on a variety of landmark CFIUS matters, including Nexen Inc. in its $15.1 billion sale to CNOOC Ltd., Stanley, Inc. in its $1 billion acquisition by CGI Group, Temasek Holdings in its multi-billion dollar investment in Merrill Lynch, and the Carlyle Group in its $1.9 billion sale of Standard Aero and Landmark Aviation to Dubai Aerospace Enterprise.
 Ms. Chambers also advises companies on compliance and enforcement matters relating to US export controls administered by the Departments of State, Commerce, and Energy and the Nuclear Regulatory Commission, economic sanctions administered by the Department of the Treasury, and import and licensing requirements imposed by the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Damara Chambers is a special counsel in the Washington, D.C. office of Covington & Burling LLP.
 Her practice focuses on …